-Easy, 30-minute (including bake time!) cinnamon roll cherry danishes.
-Only FIVE ingredients needed!
+Easy, 30-minute (including bake time!), 5-ingredient cinnamon roll cherry danish.

-Growing up, our family’s Christmas morning always started with breakfast.
-(Breakfast that was more dessert, but still…😏) Since we were up at a ridiculously early hour each year, my mom’s go-to breakfast she’d make for us had to be quick.
-Every single year that I can remember we had canned cinnamon and orange rolls with a homemade Orange Julius smoothie.
+Growing up our family’s Christmas mornings always started with breakfast.
+(Breakfast that was more dessert, but still…) Since we were up at a ridiculously early hour each year, my mom’s go-to breakfast she’d make for us had to be quick.
+(Especially because everyone was anxious to get to the presents!)
+Every year that I can remember we had canned cinnamon and orange rolls with a homemade Orange Julius smoothie.

 We loved the cinnamon rolls and raved over the smoothie.
-And, I still love both of them!
+And, I still love both of them to this day!

-While there is nothing quite like a hot, fresh-out-of-the-oven, homemade-from-scratch cinnamon roll, the canned ones aren’t too bad.
-And especially considering the effort required to have them out on the table.
+While there is nothing quite like a hot, fresh-out-of-the-oven, homemade cinnamon roll, the canned ones aren’t too bad.
+Especially considering they require much less effort than the homemade ones…

-That said, you top a canned cinnamon roll with a cream cheese mixture and cherry pie filling, and I’d pick that over homemade-from-scratch cinnamon rolls any day!
+That said, you top a canned cinnamon roll with a cream cheese mixture and cherry pie filling, and I’d pick that over homemade cinnamon rolls any day!

 And that is just what these are — sugared cream cheese + cherry pie filling topped cinnamon rolls.
 These “cheater” quick cherry danishes are CRAZY good.
 And equally easy!